JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 But this is no sufficient reason to make you abandon documentation.
 Github, thanks to some of its features (in particular to its version control system), is in fact a really good tool for documentation since it automatically records all the changes people have done as well as the steps they have taken during their projects.
 Soon after starting your github documentation, you'll realize how useful and beneficial it can be for you and your team.

+### Gitumentation: Readmes, Posts and Wikis

+Github is a software development platform that provides you with some concrete tools for documenting your project. as well as the tools Github provides you to achieve a good documentation, namely (1)the README (a first and overall presentation of your project), (2) the Posts and (3) the Wiki page or wiki (the page where you'll be able to document your project and all your activities in detail)

+### Gitumentation and the developers market

 ## Introduction to documentation with Github PRACTICE

 Why is Github even interesting for someone who'd like to document its project?